 - muscle tension

 Collectively, anxiety disorders are the most prevalent mental health disorders among Americans.
-Some of the most commonly diagnosed anxiety disorders include:
+Some of the most commonly diagnosed disorders include:

 - Generalized Anxiety Disorder